jfrog/jfrog-azure-devops-extension/overview.md

 [Learn more](https://jfrog.com/artifactory/)

-Artifactory provides tight integration with TFS and VSTS through the **JFrog Artifactory Extension.**
+Artifactory provides tight integration with TFS and Azure DevOps through the **JFrog Artifactory Extension.**
 In addition to managing efficient deployment of your artifacts to Artifactory, the extension lets you capture information about deployed artifacts, and resolved dependencies Gain full traceability for your builds as the environment data associated with your build is automatically collected.